MihaVal/MandelbrotParallel/README.md

 ### Extra information:

 #### - Used Java version 15.0.1
-#### - If u want to run the test or nongui modes you must edit the Configuration and in program arguments add either --test or --nongui
+#### - If u want to run the test or nonGUI modes you must edit the Configuration and in program arguments add either --test or --nongui

 ### References: